-SIGNIFICANT, PROVEN REDUCTION IN WEEKLY UI EPISODES AT WEEK 6:
+SIGNIFICANT, PROVEN REDUCTION IN WEEKLY URINARY INCONTINENCE (UI) EPISODES AT WEEK 6:

 BOTOX® cut leakage episodes by more than half1